Counseling Degrees & Licenses in Tennessee

 Belmont University is a private Christian university founded in 1890 by schoolteachers.
 The master of arts in counseling is the only graduate program in Belmont’s College of Theology & Christian Ministry.
 The MA in mental health counseling combines scientific theory with a Christian worldview.
 Students in the mental health counseling program choose one of four specialty tracks.
 Each requires 60 hours of coursework.

-The clinical mental health counseling track meets the requirements for Licensed Professional Counselor (LPC) and the Licensed Professional Counselor with the Mental Health Service Provider designation (LPC-MHSP) in Tennessee.
-The marriage, couple, and family counseling track qualifies students to apply for licensure as a Marital and Family Therapist (LMFT) in Tennessee.
-The clinical pastoral therapy program satisfies the requirements for licensure in the state of Tennessee as a Clinical Pastoral Therapist, which is a field that engages in faith-based counseling.
+The clinical mental health counseling track meets the requirements for LPC and the LPC-MHSP licensure in Tennessee.
+The marriage, couple, and family counseling track qualifies students to apply for licensure as an LMFT in Tennessee.
+The clinical pastoral therapy program satisfies the requirements for licensure in the state of Tennessee as a clinical pastoral therapist, which is a field that engages in faith-based counseling.

 • Location: Nashville, Tennessee